The tax system

 This the system of taxation where the marginal rate of tax decreases as income increases.
 It takes a smaller percentage of taxpayers’ income as income increases.

-Taxation in Nigeria is the three major tiers of government.
+There are three major tiers of government in Nigeria.
 Each tier of government is saddled with the responsibility of collecting different taxes.

 The Federal Government collects taxes through the Federal Board of Inland Revenue; the agency administers Revenue laws that deal with taxes paid by the residents of the Federal Capital Territory and taxes that are paid by corporate bodies (Limited Liability Companies).
 They are responsible for accounting to the Federal Government for all taxes collected.